laclouis5/globox/README.md

 ## Contribution

 Feel free to contribute, any help you can offer with this project is most welcome.
-Some suggestions where help is needed:
-* CLI tools and scripts
-* Building a PIP package
-* Developing a UI interface